marcermarc/DockerMinecraftHelper/README.md

   - FORGE (http://files.minecraftforge.net/)
   - PAPER (https://papermc.io/)
   - SPIGOT (https://www.spigotmc.org/)
   - VANILLA
 - COMMAND: set the execution command.
-Default: 'TODO' Within the command are different values replaced:
+Default is the command from Aikar (https://mcflags.emc.gs/).
+Within the command are different values replaced:
   - %executable% -> the complete path to the executable (MCDIR + MCEXECUTABLE)
   - %minram% -> the value of MINRAM
   - %maxram% -> the value of MAXRAM